The CiteScore™ metrics advantage

 Complies with the responsible metric principles of the Leiden Manifesto and DORA (among others) | Principle 4: Data collection and analytical processes should be open, transparent and simple | Principle 5: Titles evaluated must be allowed to verify data and analysis The underlying CiteScore data are freely available for verification purposes without a subscription to Scopus | Principle 10 of the Leiden Manifesto: Indicators must be scrutinized regularly and updated if necessaryCiteScore was launched in 2016; by 2020, we had revised the methodology based on expert and user feedback |

-CiteScore metrics are also available in SciVal and Pure, as well as integrated with ScienceDirect and Elsevier’s Journal Insights.
+CiteScore metrics are embedded in our SciVal, Pure and ScienceDirect platforms, as well as available for free via Elsevier’s Journal Insights.

-CiteScore is displayed on many journal homepages of publishers, including Springer-Nature, Taylor&Francis, Elsevier, Oxford University Press, MDPI, BMJ journals, SAGE, Walter de Gruyter, Hindawi, Emerald and IEEE.
+25+ publishers including Taylor & Francis, Elsevier, Oxford University Press, MDPI, BMJ Journals, SAGE, Walter de Gruyter, Hindawi, Emerald and IEEE, display CiteScore on their journal homepages.